What is Spatial Audio? A Complete Beginner’s Guide…

 This gives you a much more immersive audio experience when watching movies or television with your AirPods or compatible headphones in.

 How Does Spatial Audio Work With Movies & TV?

-Spacial Audio works with movies and TVs as described above.
-If a movie is Spacial Audio-compatible and you have the right headphones, the direction the various sounds from the movie sound like they are coming from will remain locked in place.
+Spatial Audio works with movies and TVs as described above.
+If a movie is Spatial Audio-compatible and you have the right headphones, the direction the various sounds from the movie sound like they are coming from will remain locked in place.

 Thus, as you move (track) your head, the sounds will stay locked in place and not shift with your head movement.
 Altogether this gives you a much more theater-like experience even though you are wearing headphones.